waseem0605/ChainProof/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.
+For more information, please see the [LICENSE.md](LICENSE.md) file.

 ## Acknowledgments

+This project has been made possible thanks to the valuable documentation and resources provided by:

-- Metamask documentation
+- Metamask
-- Solidity and Web3.js documentation
+- Solidity and Web3.js
-- IPFS documentation
+- IPFS
-- Truffle documentation
+- Truffle

+---